ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/setup_en.md

   Mod interactions can be unpredictable, and no support will be offered for related bugs.
     * The more unsupported mods you have, and the bigger they are, the more likely things are to break.

+## Notes About Game Versions
+The randomizer is built for a specific version of Stardew Valley.
+When a new version gets released, we will try our best to support it as fast as possible, but can't make promises.

+You may need to downgrade your game in order to play Archipelago when Stardew Valley itself has had a recent update.

+The SMAPI mod will tell you what version is currently supported.

 ## Configuring your YAML file

 ### What is a YAML file and why do I need one?